brakmic/passport-keycloak-oauth2-oidc-portable/README.md

 This module lets you authenticate using Keycloak in your Node.js applications.
 By plugging into Passport, Keycloak authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

+---

 ## Why I Did This

 This project wasn’t up to date for some time.
 I forked it to bring it into the modern world while trying out a few things I’ve been exploring with Keycloak.
-I wanted to create a seamless developer experience and ensure the library works well with Keycloak’s latest features.
-It’s part of my broader journey into exploring and blogging about Keycloak and other technologies.
 You can check out my blog for insights and tutorials: [blog.brakmic.com](https://blog.brakmic.com).

-When I’m not tweaking or modernizing existing projects, I’m usually deep-diving into new concepts, sharing my findings with the community, and making tools that are as elegant and developer-friendly as possible.
+---

 ## What's New in This Fork?